SkyeWrenbrook/soc-analyst-labs/windows/concepts/lsass.exe.md

 - User: SYSTEM
 - Single instance running

-Suspicious scenerio:
-- 'lsass.exe' is found running from C:\Users\Public\lsass.exe
-- Multiple instances of 'lsass.exe' are observed
-- The process is spawned by an unusual parent process

-These deviations may indicate masquerading malware or unauthorized access attempts and should be investigated further.

 <img width="1127" height="76" alt="lsass exe-task-manager" src="https://github.com/user-attachments/assets/b85a120b-6f32-4314-b822-b74f4d59f5be" />

 Observed 'lsass.exe' running in Task Manager (details tab) under SYSTEM privileges.